Last Updated on August 12, 2022 by Heally

 If you’ve been watching the news lately, you’ve probably seen recent reports on a string of vaping-related illnesses across the US.
 Those reports have unearthed more than 1,300 illnesses and 29 deaths.
 For weeks, state and federal government agencies have struggled to find a single source of the outbreak, leading to a lot of speculation, misinformation, and concerns about the illnesses and vaping safety in general.

 This left many with questions.
 Were these illnesses an isolated incident?
 Maybe faulty equipment or contaminated vaping liquids that were causing the issues?
 Or was this part of a broader vaping-related trend that was just now becoming apparent across the country?
 These are important questions, as many use nicotine vaping as a tool for tobacco cessation.
-Vaping is also preferred by many as a “low-impact” way to ingest cannabis and CBD.
+Vaping is also preferred by many as a “low-impact” way to ingest cannabis .
 But if vaping isn’t as low-impact as most have believed that is something that health-conscious consumers need to know.

 Here are some key facts that you should know to help you better understand what we know about how vaping concerns your health: